e-fever/qimmutable/README.md

 **This project is still under construction**

-QImmutable provides an easy to use ListModel for QML.
-It doesn’t have methods like "insert()"/"remove()"/"move()".
+QImmutable provides a simplified ListModel for QML.
+It doesn’t have methods like "insert()” / "remove()” / "move()".
 The only way to update the ListModel is the `source` property setter.
+And it could still emit signals like rowsInserted / rowsRemoved for UI to react to changes correctly.

 Example in C++